atiaxi/replit-docs-2/docs/teams-pro/intro-teams-pro.md

   style={{ width: "60% !important" }}
 />

-  - If you use always-on with hosting, you can spin up your blogs, docs, scripting tools, etc., at unprecedented speeds.
+  - If you use Keep-Awake with hosting, you can spin up your blogs, docs, scripting tools, etc., at unprecedented speeds.

 ## 4. Fun
    - Teams Pro really allows team work to turn into dream work.